dhis2/developer-portal/docs/guides.md

 <!-- - How to add a DHIS2 UI Button to my application -->
 <!-- - How to use a sidebar layout in my application -->

+### App Hub
+- [How to submit an application to the DHIS2 App Hub](./guides/submit-apphub)
+- [App Hub Submission Guidelines](./guides/apphub-guidelines)

+> _COMING SOON!_ 👇

-### Adding Common Features (comming soon)
+### Adding Common Features
 - How to add a Form
 - How to add a DHIS2 Org Unit Tree selector to my application

-### Plugins (coming soon)
+### Plugins
 - How to embed a plugin in my application
 - How to build a dashboard plugin

-### Translation (coming soon)
+### Translation
 - How to add translation support to an application

-### Security (coming soon)
+### Security
 - How to ensure security and privacy in DHIS2 apps

-### Testing (coming soon)
+### Testing
 - How to test my application for a specific DHIS2 version (with `d2 cluster`)
 - How to write automated tests for my application

-### App Hub
-- [How to submit an application to the DHIS2 App Hub](./guides/submit-apphub)
-- [App Hub Submission Guidelines](./guides/apphub-guidelines)